tranquochuy645/spotify-web-api-consumer/README.md

 Installation
 ------------
-The module SpotifyController_PKCE in src/SpotifyController_PKCE.ts can be reused as a standalone module which can handle the Authoriztion code with PKCE and some other itergration with Spotify API inside the client-side application
+The module "SpotifyController_PKCE" in "src/SpotifyController_PKCE.ts" can be reused as a standalone module, which can handle Authorization code PKCE and some other itergration with Spotify API inside the client-side application

 Or you can install the full project following these instructions below